-It should be highlighted that according to their definition, ordered atomic operations provide two separate ordering guarantees.
+It should be highlighted that according to their definition, ordered atomic operations provide two separate ordering guarantees, and it is a proper superset of the union of acquire and release orderings.
 On weakly-ordered architectures, the cost of this operation may be significantly larger than individual acquire or release operations.

-No ordering exists between atomic memory operations other than what is provided by their definitions this section.
+No ordering exists between atomic memory operations other than what is provided by their definitions in this section.
 In particular, atomic operations do not guarantee sequential consistency.
 In cases where atomic variables with sequential-consistent behavior are desirable, they are available to the programmer at a cost in performance by manipulating them exclusively with atomic operations with ordered semantics.

-2.3.2.
+3.2.
 Standalone memory fences